Modern-Society-Labs/KC-Chain-M1/smartcity-test/stylus_contracts/README.md

 # IoT-L{CORE} Platform

+> **📋 STRESS TEST DOCUMENTATION**: This contains stress testing contracts for validating basic implementations.
+Full contract implementations are in [lcore-platform](https://github.com/Modern-Society-Labs/lcore-platform).

 This repository contains the smart contracts and deployment scripts for the IoT-L{CORE} platform, which integrates with our KC-Chain Arbitrum Orbit devnet.

 ## MVP Contracts

 ### `MVPIoTProcessor`

-The primary contract for the MVP is `MVPIoTProcessor`, a simple yet effective on-chain commitment ledger.
+The primary contract for the MVP is [`MVPIoTProcessor`](https://github.com/Modern-Society-Labs/lcore-platform), a simple yet effective on-chain commitment ledger.
 It is written in Rust and compiled to WASM for use with Arbitrum Stylus.

 **Location**: `stylus_contracts/src/lib.rs`